cython/cython/docs/src/userguide/migrating_to_cy30.rst

 take care of this for you, and correctly propagate any exceptions.

-On the other hand, if you didn't declare an exception value because you know that the function cannot raise exceptions, the new behaviour will result in slightly less efficient code being generated.
+On the other hand, if you didn't declare an exception value because you want to avoid exceptions propagating out of this function, the new behaviour will result in slightly less efficient code being generated.
 To prevent that, you must declare the function explicitly as being ``noexcept``::